lstoll/grpce/README.md

 and pass it to the server.
 On the server side, the transport will read this info from the client post connection.
 It will then check the document & signature against AWS's Cert.
 If the data is missing, forged or not signed by AWS the connection will be dropped.
+The function `InstanceIdentityDocumentAuthInfoFromContext` is also provided.
+This can be used in the server implementation to get the document information, which can then be used to authorize against the instance or account ID.